rakshitha2002/100-days-of-python/task.md

 ```
 ### Output :-
 ```
-the character 'R' not founded
+The character 'R' not founded
 ```